 The Timeout field identifies the new value of the Remote Provisioning Timeout state (see Section 4.2.23.2).
 The value of the Timeout field shall not be 0.

-If the UUID field is present, the Remote Provisioning Client is requesting a Limited Scanning procedure, i.e., a scan for a specific device identified by the value of the UUID field.
-If the UUID field is absent, the Remote Provisioning Client is requesting a scan for all unprovisioned devices within immediate radio range (an Unlimited Scanning).
+If the UUID field is present, the Remote Provisioning Client is requesting a Single Device Scanning procedure, i.e., a scan for a specific device identified by the value of the UUID field.
+If the UUID field is absent, the Remote Provisioning Client is requesting a scan for all unprovisioned devices within immediate radio range (a Multiple Devices Scanning).

 Remote Provisioning Scan Stop